 Weather

-By October the summer heat waves may be in the past, but this month still gets some warm weather that occasionally even borders on summer temperatures (depending on your location within the country).
-If your main destination is Rome, count on temps to be around 64°F/18°C. In Northern Italy, you can expect temperatures of between 45-65°F/7-18°C. In the nation's center, they hover between 55-70°F/13-21°C, and in the south of the country temps range between 65-75°F/18-24°C. You'll want to pack light layers for daytime wear but warmer options and waterproof clothing to guard against any nighttime chills or autumn showers.
+By October, the summer heat waves may be in the past.
+However, this month still gets some warm weather that occasionally even borders on summer temperatures (depending on your location within the country).
+If your main destination is Rome, count on temps to be around 64°F (18°C).
+In Northern Italy, you can expect temperatures of between 45-65°F (7-18°C).
+In the nation's center, they hover between 55-70°F (13-21°C), and in the south of the country, they range between 65-75°F (18-24°C).

 Crowds & Costs

-October falls in one of Europe's two "shoulder" seasons (the other being in spring).
+October falls in one of Europe's two shoulder seasons (the other being in spring).
 This is the time of year when the high-season crowds have left Italy, yet the weather is still decent and has yet to reach winter levels of chill.
 In fact, in the center and south, you might even still experience some residual summertime weather.
 All in all, you should be able to find cheap airfare to Italy during this time as well as reduced prices on many hotels within the country.
-Typically, hotel costs are around 50% less than in the high tourist season.
+Typically, hotel costs are around 50% less than in the high season.

 There's an added bonus that many of Italy's famous harvest festivals occur during this month.
 It's a bit of a double-edged sword, though.
-While you definitely don't want to miss these food and wine celebrations throughout the country, they draw plenty of tourists as well as locals.
+While you definitely don't want to miss these food and wine celebrations throughout the country, they draw plenty of foreign visitors as well as locals.
 So if you head to the biggest ones, be sure to book accommodation and travel as far in advance as possible.

 Where to Go

-A major benefit to traveling to Italy in October is that locals and most tourists have abandoned the beaches.
+A major benefit to traveling to Italy in October is that locals and most travelers have abandoned the beaches.
 If you're used to colder climes, the slightly chillier water probably won't bother you all that much.
 For the best beach options during this month, head south to Sicily.
-You could spend days exploring this historic and cultured island (and a week or even two is the recommended length), but if you just want to laze on the sand perhaps head to San Vito Lo Capo, a small town in the northeast, or the sky blue waters and golden sands of Licta, on the south coast.
-If you happen to be in Palermo there are of course the options of iconic Cefalú and the much less crowded but equally wide and inviting Lascari.
+You could spend days exploring this historic and cultured island, but if you just want to laze on the sand, perhaps head to San Vito Lo Capo, a small town in the northeast, or the sky blue waters and golden sands of Licta, on the south coast.
+If you're in Palermo, try iconic Cefalú or the much less crowded but equally wide and inviting Lascari.

 Plan your trip to Italy